wolf-aman/DeepFake-Detection/README.md

 # Speaker Verification & Audio Deepfake Detection Demo

-A FastAPI-based web demo for speaker enrollment, speaker verification, audio deepfake/spoof detection, and a bonus voice-KYC workflow.

-The project uses pretrained models and local storage.
-It does **not** train a large model from scratch and does **not** require paid APIs.

----

 ## 1. Features

 - **Speaker enrollment** using one or more audio samples.